Skip to main content

 Take the following example:

-Configuring a longer query delay period is especially useful if you know that your data source might not have a complete set of data during the standard Nobl9 Agent workflow.
+Setting a longer query delay can be helpful when your data source may not have a complete data set during the standard Nobl9 agent workflow.
 Setting a query delay can help with all kinds of SLI problems, for example:

 • Reliability Burn Down chart indicating over 100%.